- BUSINESS PHONES

 SIP trunks and the business VoIP technology is gradually replacing traditional telephone lines which reply on the old and outdated copper line network.
-Apart from significant savings on line rental and call costs, business VoIP delivers unparalleled level of functionality and flexibility.
+Apart from significant savings on line rental and call costs, SIP trunks deliver unparalleled level of functionality and flexibility.
 With the rollout of the NBN and other broadband infrastructure, your business can now take advantage of this powerful technology.

 The majority of standard VoIP technology, mainly used for residential and personal use, is only able to carry voice traffic.
 It’s not as robust as business VoIP and usually has lower SLAs (Service Level Agreements) backing the service.
 Business VoIP uses SIP (Session Initiation Protocol) which is a specific protocol to send voice, data and video messages, delivering all functions and not just voice.
 It is also backed by more stringent SLAs, perfectly suited for business communications.

 Business VoIP uses SIP trunks to make and receive calls.
-They’re essentially VoIP phone lines that can carry one or more phone calls.
-The number of calls is dependent on the number of channels (single call lines) attached to a SIP trunk.
-A single channel SIP trunk is only capable of managing one phone call, one with 2 channels or more can handle the equivalent number of phone calls.
+They’re essentially VoIP phone lines that can handle one or more phone calls at a time.
+The number of calls is dependent on how many channels are attached to a SIP trunk.
+A SIP trunk can have as many channels as required.

-A suitable broadband service and connection is required for SIP trunks to function correctly.
+A suitable broadband connection is required for SIP trunks to function correctly.
 There must be enough bandwidth available to ensure a phone call is delivered at its optimum quality.
 An allowance of 80kpbs in both upload and download bandwidth should be allocated to every phone call.
-That’s why ADSL connections are usually not suitable for more than 2 or 3 concurrent calls.

 SIP trunks provide a higher level of service provision than traditional phone lines, and that includes ISDN services which are mainly delivered using the copper network.
 BusinessCo SIP trunks use the state of the art BroadSoft BroadWorks platform that delivers enterprise grade service quality with SLAs of 99.999% uptime.